NeoGeographyToolkit/StereoPipeline/docs/tools/orbit_plot.rst

     Specify the width and height of the figure having the plots, in inches.
 Use two numbers with comma as separator (no spaces).

+--title <string (default: "")>
+    Set this as the figure title, to be shown on top of all plots.

 --line-width <float (default: 1.5)>
     Line width for the plots.